barbagroup/snake-repro/story1.md

 OpenFOAM can take various types of discretization mesh as input.
 One popular mesh generator is called GMSH: it produces triangles that are as fine as you want them near the body, while getting coarser as the mesh points are farther away.
 Already, we encounter a problem: how to create a mesh of triangles that gives a comparable resolution to that obtained with our original structured Cartesian mesh?
-After dedicated effort (see separate section on mesh generation with OpenFOAM [or supplementary material?]), we produced the best mesh we could that matches our previous study in the finest cell width near the body.
+After dedicated effort (see supplementary material), we produced the best mesh we could that matches our previous study in the finest cell width near the body.
 But when using this mesh to solve the fluid flow around the snake geometry, we got spurious specks of high vorticity in places where there shouldn’t be any (Figure 1).
 Despite the fact that the mesh passed the quality checks of OpenFOAM, these unphysical vortices appeared for any flow Reynolds number or body angle of attack we tried—although they were not responsible for the simulations to blow up.
 Finally, we gave up with the (popular) GMSH and tried another mesh generator: SnappyHexMesh.